Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

-\begin{thm}[Geodesic-like interfaces] For any compact interval $[a,b] \subset (0,\infty)$, the law of the restricted competition interface $I|_{[a,b]}$ is absolutely continuous with respect to the law of the restricted geodesic $g|_{[a,b]}$. \end{thm}
+\begin{thm}[Geodesic-like interfaces] For any compact interval $[a,b] \subset (0,\infty)$, the law of the restricted competition interface $I|_{[a,b]}$ is absolutely continuous, as a continuous process, with respect to the law of the restricted geodesic $g|_{[a,b]}$. \end{thm}

-The implications of such absolute continuity are very strong: all local almost sure properties of $g(t)$ are inherited by $I(t)$.
-For example, $I(t)$ has three-halves variation and is Holder continuous with any exponent less than 2/3, see \cite{DSV}.
-Moreover, from a single sample of $I(t)$ one can recover the law of the entire doubly-infinite geodesic $\gamma_*$ defined in \cite{DSV}.
-Specifically, let $A$ be an event defined in terms of $\gamma_*$ restricted to some compact time-interval $[a,b]$.
+The implications of absolute continuity are very strong: all local almost sure properties of $g(t)$ are inherited by $I(t)$.
+For example, $I(t)$ has three-halves variation and is H\"{o}lder continuous with any exponent less than 2/3, see \cite{DSV}.

+Moreover, from a single sample of $I(t)$ one can recover the law of the entire stationary geodesic $\gamma_*$ defined in \cite{DSV}.
+This $\gamma_*$ is the scaling limit of a geodesic near a time away from the boundary, see \cite{DSV}.
+It can also be thought of as a geodesic conditioned to be doubly infinite.
+(Such conditioning changes the law of the directed landscape environment; doubly infinite geodesics do not exist in the directed landscape as recently shown in \cite{Bh}.)
+To see how to recover the law of $\gamma_*$, let $A$ be an event defined in terms of $\gamma_*$ restricted to some compact time-interval $[a,b]$.
 Let $I_{n,k}(t)= n^{2/3}(I(1+t/n+k/n)-I(1+k/n))$ for $t \in [a,b]$ and $1 \leq k \leq n$.
 Then along a deterministic sequence of natural numbers,

-Finally, we use interfaces to derive the scaling limit of a 2nd class particle in the totally asymmetric simple exclusion process (tasep).
-A fundamental result of Ferrari, Martin and Pimentel is that competition interfaces are related to the trajectory of a 2nd class particle in tasep via a time-change \cite{FP, FMP}.
-We show that, under suitable conditions, the scaling limit of a competition interface in exponential last passage percolation is a corresponding interface $I(t)$.
-This leads to the scaling limit of a 2nd class particle in tasep.
-There are no previous functional limit theorems about the 2nd class particle, but the theory built so far allows us to prove such a result.
-In $\S$\ref{sec:int2nd} we elaborate on this result with its background.

-Apart from these results the paper develops the theory of geodesics and interfaces of the directed landscape, summarized in $\S$\ref{sec:intgeo} and $\S$\ref{sec:intcomp} below.
-Geodesics, interfaces and 2nd class particles are all tied to each other in interesting ways.
-We hope the reader will find our discussion informative and the connections appealing.
-Several open problems are mentioned throughout for further thought.
+The law of the competition interface $I(t)$ at a fixed time is discussed in $\S$\ref{sec:interfacelaw}, where it is expressed in terms of a concave majorant associated to the Airy process.

+Section \ref{sec:portrait} looks at the family of all competition interfaces associated to an initial condition $h_0$.
+We call this the interface portrait of $h_0$.
+It is complementary to geodesics from $h_0$ and is a forest lying in the upper half plane, see Theorem \ref{thm:portraitgeom}.
+The portrait has curious topological and geometric properties.
+For instance, it is quite ``thin" -- its horizontal sections are always a discrete set as shown in Proposition \ref{prop:portraittopo}.
+There should be an interesting duality between interface portraits and geodesics that remains to be understood.